 Using the example of having 4 teams again, you can now pair the banker bets with either of the 2 remaining selections.
 So, it can come in a structure of either 1/2 for 2 separate bets, or both the remaining selections as a 2/2 in a 4 team acca.
 This lowers the number of bets that now need to be placed.
 Meaning to the total betting stakes lower, so now you will only pay £15 instead of £35 as there are only 3 different bets to be made.

 The benefits to having more bankers in your banker bet can be quite persuading to make you add more bankers.
 It will make the total stake of the bet lower, so if you have a lot of teams in the accumulator, then having more banker options will lower the stake.

-Having confidence in your selected teams will also determine whether this can be beneficial for you, because the more banker teams, the higher the risk as all banker teams need to win for the bet to be successful, if any banker team loses, the whole bet fails.
-This is why it is important to make your banker team, the best team possible.
-For example, if you were choosing top teams from specific leagues to be the banker bet, you may decide to go with AC Milan, Bayern Munich, Liverpool, Barcelona, Real Madrid, Manchester City, etc. Strictly speaking it is safer to go with 1, but then the stakes are higher.
+Having confidence in your selected teams will also determine whether this can be beneficial for you, because the more banker teams, the higher the risk as all banker teams needs to win for the bet to be successful.
+If any banker team loses, the whole bet fails.
+This is why it is important to make your banker team the best team possible.
+For example, if you were choosing top teams from specific leagues to be the banker bet, you may decide to go with AC Milan, Bayern Munich, Liverpool, Barcelona, Real Madrid, Manchester City, etc. Strictly speaking, it is safer to go with 1, but then the stakes are higher.
 That’s just the way it works with a sports bet.

 Banker Bets Vs Standard Bets